Frequently Asked Questions about Orientation

 Although you may be classified as a freshman, you are transferring from another college and are thus technically considered a transfer student.
 You should register to attend a Transfer Orientation session.

 I need an accommodation during Orientation.
 How should I proceed?

-If special assistance or auxiliary aids are needed to accommodate a disability, please contact New Student and Retention Programs to discuss accommodations at least one week prior to your Orientation session.
+If special assistance or auxiliary aids are needed, please contact the Office of Orientation and Transition Programs to discuss accommodations at least one week prior to your Orientation session.